Hydrotherapy is exercising in water.

 Some people are a bit reluctant to be seen in swim wear.
 Remember that water is a great equaliser and in water we are all similar, so don't worry.

-With any physical impairment, moving becomes a problem.
-When you move less, your muscles become weak, your joints stiffen up, you become less fit and your balance reactions become less reliable.
+With AS moving can become a problem.
+When you move less, your muscles become weaker, your joints stiffen, you become less fit and your balance is less reliable.

 Water acts as a shock absorber

 The water provides shock absorption and makes aerobic exercise safer and more enjoyable.

 Water acts as resistance to help build muscles

 The viscosity or thickness of the water as well as the turbulence, the buoyancy and the drag effect can be used as a resistance to help strengthen muscles.
 The effect of buoyancy can be enhanced by using different floats.

 The water temperature in hydrotherapy pools is usually around 33-34 degrees Celsius - much higher than a swimming pool.
 The warmth of the water helps you to relax and tight muscles can be stretched more efficiently when they are relaxed.